kenttan0214/aws-cloudformation/release-trigger/README.md

-Codebuild job with a Github branch trigger
+Codebuild job with a Github release trigger

 # How to use this file?